Frequently Asked Questions - FAQ's

 You’ll stand watch with another expedition member for two hours on and an average of four hours off, hand-steering in 30 minute intervals.
 The watch schedule is designed to provide variety and a realistic view of watch standing.
 The watch schedule changes weekly.

 Hand steering, navigating, lookout, trimming sails, checking the radar, AIS, and log entries.

 Will I be able to communicate with friends or family during the expedition?

 Yes, and the easiest way is via your phone when we are in port.
 When on passage email through our satellite system is slow and expensive; $40 for each message sent or received.

 We have enclosed a detailed checklist for you to follow and check off.

 I’m concerned about air connections.
 Will we be in port in time for my return flight?

 We are always in our final port 24 hours before the end of the expedition in order to clear customs and sign crew off, but ask that you not schedule your return flight earlier than 3 PM on the final day of the expedition.
 Before returning home many expedition members plan a night ashore to relax and explore.

-Michael Henrichs at Doug Fox Travel, 1-877-429-5787, email: Michael.firstname.lastname@example.org helps many of our expedition members with air and hotel reservations.
-In many cases, he can beat internet prices by using wholesalers to purchase airline tickets.
+Michael_henrichs@travelctm.com 1-877-429-5787 helps many of our expedition members with air and hotel reservations and importantly can book the automatically refundable outbound air tickets now required by all countries we visit, even though you will be departing under sail.
+In many cases, Michael beats internet prices by using wholesalers to purchase airline tickets.
 Frequently, the sooner you book, the less you pay for air travel.